foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/getting_started/getting_started.rst

 * `Tera Term <http://ttssh2.osdn.jp/>`_ or `PuTTY <https://www.putty.org/>`_ for serial terminal connection, 115200 baud, 8 bits data, 1 stop bit and no parity (115200-8-N-1) by default.

 .. note:: If using embARC with GNU toolchain on Windows, install `Zadig <http://zadig.akeo.ie>`_ to replace FTDI driver with WinUSB driver.
 See `How to Use OpenOCD on Windows <https://github.com/foss-for-synopsys-dwc-arc-processors/arc_gnu_eclipse/wiki/How-to-Use-OpenOCD-on-Windows>`_ for more information.
+If you wanto switch back to Metaware toolchain,  you should also switch back the usb-jtag driver from WinUSB to FTDI driver.

 Install Software Tools
 ######################